 Watch the video clip of wanderings in the Wadi Rum.

-Wadi Rum lies between the city of Amman and Aqaba and you can do it as a day trip from either of them.
+- Wadi Rum lies between the city of Amman and Aqaba.
+You can do it as a day trip from either of them.
 There is bus connectivity but it would be easier to do it with a cab.

-Recommend you to read following Visit Jordan attractions.
+Recommend you to read following Visit Jordan tourist attractions.